MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-monitor-usage-and-feedback.md

 To learn more, check out [Teams analytics and reporting](teams-analytics-and-reports/teams-reporting-reference.md).

-### Teams activity reports (Office 365 admin center)
+### Teams activity reports (Microsoft 365 admin center)
-You can also view Teams activity through reports that are available from the Office 365 admin center.
-These reports are part of the Office 365 reports in the Office 365 admin center and provide information about user activity and device usage.
+You can also view Teams activity through reports that are available from the Microsoft 365 admin center.
+These reports are part of the Office 365 reports in the Microsoft 365 admin center and provide information about user activity and device usage.

-To view these reports, go to the Office 365 admin center, click **Reports** > **Usage**.
+To view these reports, go to the Microsoft 365 admin center, click **Reports** > **Usage**.
 Under **Select a report**, click **Microsoft Teams**.
 From here, choose the report you want to view.

 To learn more, go to [Use activity reports for Teams](teams-activity-reports.md).